 Unintelligent IQ tests, frozen Lakes, human life on Mars, and Santa stuck in a chimney.

 National and international news from BBC Radio 4.

-3/6 Malcolm is distracted by a breast feeding mother during a birth registration.
-(R)
+3/6 Registrar Malcolm Fox is distracted by a breast-feeding mother during a birth registration (R)

 Jazzer makes Lynda blush.